meganthadev/beautyj-backend/README.md

-# Beauty Junkie Frontend README
+# Beauty Junkie Backend README

 ## Welcome to Beauty Junkie !
 An app to track, log, rate, and review beauty products!
 For those of us who could maybe slightly just a little bit.. be considered beauty junkies!